Ankithakur01/Amazon_Clone/README.md

 Hello!,

-This project is the cloning of global amazon website.
+This project is a clone of the global Amazon website.
-This includes the technology such as HTML and CSS.
+This includes technology such as HTML and CSS.

 Thank you!:)